What To Do With The Dead Kaiju? (PG)

 The action on the part of the government's Japan Task Force is generic.

 The prime minister (Toshiyuki Nishida) has meanwhile convened an emergency Cabinet to formulate a plan.
-His officials are buffoons except for the pugnacious environment minister (Eri Fuse), whose secretary (Tao Tsuchiya) has a romantic past with the task force mission leader (Ryosuke Yamada).
+His officials are buffoons except for the pugnacious female environment minister (Eri Fuse), whose secretary (Tao Tsuchiya) has a romantic past with the task force mission leader (Ryosuke Yamada).

 This creature feature fares no better even as a parody of Japan's political inertia and bureaucracy.
 It is a cartoonish farce, oblivious to the fact that Shin Godzilla had already in 2016 successfully pilloried the same subjects.